Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and resilience: Discussion

 \subsection{Analyzing the system on decadal timescales}

-This analysis has relied upon identifying the long term behavior of the system.
-However, the timescales of interest for savanna-management are not infinite.
+Our previous analysis in this paper has relied upon identifying the long term behavior of the system.
+However, we must take into account the possibility of transient timescales \cite{morozov2020long} as the timescales of interest for savanna-management are not infinite.
 Here we consider a 30-year timescale to examine the relationship between medium term transient behavior (the 30-year behavior) and the long-term behavior of the system.
 We see that for $k_2=0.6$, in the majority of $\tau k_1$-parameter space, the 30 year transient behavior varies minimally from the long term behavior, with the exception of parameter sets near the bifurcation curves where dynamics are naturally slower.

-In Figure \ref{fig:discussionfig2}, there are two visualizations comparing the highest pre-kick grass value in a periodic equilibrium of the impuslive system with the highest grass value after a decadal time scale close to 30 years.
+In Figure \ref{fig:discussionfig2}, there are two visualizations comparing the highest pre-kick grass value in a periodic equilibrium of the impulsive system with the highest grass value after a decadal time scale close to 30 years.
 Thus we can conclude that the long term behavior analysis (which is easier to compute) gives a good proxy for a shorter time transient analysis in this model.